amar528/amar528.github.io/leetcode-75/Binary_Search/README.md

 Likewise, if the searched for item is greater than that pointed to by `mid`, we will search the right portion of the array, by moving the left pointer: `left = mid + 1` We continue like this until the element is found.
+This means rather than operating in a linear way O(n), we are able to process data in O(log n)